HanssonMagnus/HanssonMagnus.github.io/Books.md

 * [Taleb](https://en.wikipedia.org/wiki/Nassim_Nicholas_Taleb)

 #### History:
+* Green, The Greco-Persian Wars
+* Furguson, The Ascent of Money
+* Furguson, High Financier
+* Bullock, Hitler and Stalin: Parallel Lives
+* Gaius Julius Caesar, The War for Gaul
+* Gaius Julius Caesar, The Civil War
+* Cicero, Selected Political Speeches
+* Cicero, On Moral Ends
+* Sturluson, History of the Kings of Norway
+* Clausewitz, On War
+* Castillo, The True History of The Conquest of New Spain
+* Trotsky, History of the Russian Revolution

+#### Biography:
+* Isaacson, Benjamin Franklin
+* Isaacson, Leonardo da Vinci
+* Grant, Bernard Baruch
+* Gandhi, An Autobiography

 #### Philosophy:
 * [Frankl, Man's Search for Meaning](https://en.wikipedia.org/wiki/Man%27s_Search_for_Meaning)
+* Seneca, Letters from a Stoic
+* Aurelius, Meditations
+* Zeno, The Republic
+* Bahm, Philosophy of the Buddha
+* Herrigel, Zen in the Art of Archery
+* Henri Bergson
+* Feyerabend, Against Method
+* Fodor, The Modularity of Mind
+* Kant, Critique of Pure Reason
+* Locke, An Essay Concerning Human Understanding

+#### Political Philosophy:
+* Frédéric Bastiat
+* Pierre-Joseph Proudhon
+* William Godwin
+* Peter Kropotkin
+* Rothbard
+* Nonick, Anarchy, State, and Utopia
+* Hoppe, Democracy: The God That Failed
+* Peron, The Liberal Tide From Tyranny To Liberty
+* Burke, Reflections on the Revolution in France
+* Arendt, On Revolution
+* Robertson, The Dispossessed Majority
+* Spencer, The Man Versus the State

 #### Psychology:
+* Gigerenzer, Rationality for Mortals: How People Cope with Uncertainty
+* Jaynes, The Origin of Conciousness in the Breakdown of the Bicameral Mind
+* Penfield, Mystery of the Mind: A Critical Study of Consciousness and the Human Brain
+* Jung, Civilization in Transition
+* Freud, Totem and Taboo
+* Levine, Resisting Illegitimate Authority
+* Kahneman and Tversky, Judgment Under Uncertainty: Heuristics and Biases
+* Kahneman, Thinking Fast and Slow
+* Hoffer, The True Believer: Thoughts on the Nature of Mass Movements

 #### (Science-)Fiction:
 * [William Gibson](https://en.wikipedia.org/wiki/William_Gibson)
 * [Ted Chiang](https://en.wikipedia.org/wiki/Ted_Chiang)
 * [Neal Stephenson](https://en.wikipedia.org/wiki/Neal_Stephenson)
 * [Douglas Adams](https://en.wikipedia.org/wiki/Douglas_Adams)
+* Asimov, Foundation Trilogy
+* Scalzi, Old Man's War
+* Heinlein, The Moon is a Harsh Mistress
+* Herbert, Dune

 # Reference books
 --------------------------------